Audit Representation

 Tax Knowledge & Representation

-We have over 50 years of experience handling tax audits with the IRS and the state of Louisiana.
+We have over 50 years of experience handling tax audits with the IRS and the states of Louisiana, Texas, Alabama, and more.
 We’ve handled many complex audits, so you can feel confident we know how to represent you in the audit for your situation.

 Local Louisianans and Texans

-Whenever you have a question or concern, Bryson Law Firm, L.L.C. is right here in Louisiana and Texas with offices in Lafayette, Baton Rouge, Covington, Shreveport, New Orleans, Metairie, Houston, and Austin.
-You won’t be dealing with some faceless out-of-state firm.
-These communities are our home, so we’re familiar with the people and the financial situations they face.
+Whenever you have a question or concern, Bryson Law Firm, L.L.C. is here for you with offices across Louisiana and Texas—including Lafayette, Baton Rouge, Covington, Shreveport, New Orleans, Metairie, Houston, and Austin.
+These communities are our home, and we understand the people and financial challenges they face.
+And through our virtual services, we’re also able to support clients in Alabama and across the U.S. with the same level of care and expertise.

 Meticulous Preparation